TrashPandaCode/reports/ia-final/main.typ

   To prevent users from losing their progress due to accidental reloads or crashes, the component also sets up an auto-save system.
 A function is called every 10 seconds using JavaScripts `setInterval` function.
 This function calls the `save` function for all of our aforementioned Zustand stores.

-  // i would change the heading, it's too ambiguous, imo
-  === Calling the Component again //P: again not really my area of expertise, but looks good If the level ID in the route paramters changes or the user navigates back to the same level, the componenet is re-rendered.
+  === Switching Levels //P: again not really my area of expertise, but looks good If the level ID in the route paramters changes or the user navigates back to the same level, the componenet is re-rendered.
 Before any initialization starts again severeal clean up functions are called:
-  - Kaplays own clean up function is called to erase everything that was already loaded from the previous level // we wrote this cleanup function, also the desc isn't really accurate
+  - Our own clean up function for Kaplay, which completely quits the game engine and resets the global context
   - The auto-save interval is cleared
   - The global key tracker also has his clean up function called

   Once the clean up is completed, the Level Dialog will be displayed again and the same initialization steps from the previous section will start again.

   == Game Utils <game_utils> //P: again not really my area of expertise, but looks good As already described in the last chapter, the Game componenet calls an `initGame` function, before it loads the selected level.
 This simplifies what needs to be done inside of each level initialization function itself.
 The main thing that needs to happen within each level initialization function is, placing game objects, connecting them using the Data Store and creating the logic that determines the win condition and the flow of the level.
 However loading game objects can be quite tedious, especially when we're loading sprite sheets for animations and multiple images at once for backgrounds.
+Certain behaviours like character and camera movement also needed to be implemented into each level.
 To further simplify level building we built a `gameHelper` component which has multiple functions to simplify some common game logic and loading assets.

-  === Loading game objects <loading_gob> //P: again not really my area of expertise, but looks good Game objects are loaded using the `addGameobjects` function.
+  === Loading Game Objects <loading_gob> //P: again not really my area of expertise, but looks good Game objects are loaded using the `addGameobjects` function.
 The function has a list of game objects, each with their own function to load and place the assets.

   The raccoon is the most commonly used game object and also one of the most complex ones.
 It is loaded from a 4x4 spritesheet that contains all of its animations.
 Kaplay has the option to cut the spritesheet into multiple animations, which you can then play on the game object.
 All of the animations are of course only saved on the sprite sheet with the raccoon facing in one direction, to make the file as small as possible.
 This means we cannot just call the play function for each movement as the orientation of the raccoon would be wrong whenever the raccoon moves to the left.
 To fix this issue the raccoon has multiple states that all correspond to a movement or activity.
 When a state is triggered it will play the corresponding animation in the correct orientation.